 Student performance determines placement in an honors level math course.
-Incoming 9th grade students are pre-assessed using the ALEKS program.
-If they show mastery in 100 or more topics, they can be considered for honors.
+Incoming 9^{+} grade students are pre-assessed using the ALEKS K-12 assessment program.
+If they show mastery in 194 (40%) or more topics, they can be considered for honors.